-So in a bid to get to the bottom of what makes a really great natural look, I decided to scroll through my Saved folders to see who exactly is behind these seemingly unachievable, chic looks.
-Painting the faces of basically every celeb whose makeup I swoon over, from Alexa Chung and Poppy Delevingne to Nathalie Emmanuel and Jodie Comer, there was no doubt that Florrie White was the makeup artist I needed to speak to.
+So in a bid to get to the bottom of what makes a really great natural look, I decided to scroll through my Saved folders to see who, exactly, is behind these seemingly unachievable, chic looks.
+Painting the faces of basically every celeb whose makeup I swoon over, from Alexa Chung and Poppy Delevingne to Nathalie Emmanuel and Jodie Comer, Florrie White was undoubtedly the makeup artist I needed to speak to.
 So for half an hour, I grilled her on every tip and trick she has up her sleeve to achieve the ultimate no-makeup makeup look, and this is everything she had to share.

 “I apply more concealer than I do foundation.
 When I’m working with concealer, I always add in an aqueous cream.
 For clients, I usually prep skin with CeraVe products and also mix them.
 I do a pump of CeraVe Hydrating Hyaluronic Serum, a swatch of a few different concealer shades and mix it all together to get the perfect match.
-I doubt anyone has time for that in everyday life, but you can get very similar results.
-If you have clean skin, apply your serum and cream before doing your makeup.
+I doubt anyone has time for that in everyday life, but you can get very similar results if you have clean skin and apply your serum and cream before doing your makeup.
 That way, you have a really creamy base for your concealer to melt into the skin and keep some of its natural texture.
-Salma Hayek taught me to put creamy concealer on around the eyes, wait one or two seconds, leaving it to go a little tacky and then blend it in.
+Salma Hayek taught me to put creamy concealer on around the eyes, wait one or two seconds, leaving it to go a little tacky, and then blend it in.
 It gives it time to set.”

 “I think grooming your brows and filling them in is important, but it’s about moving away from the graphic, heavy Instagram look.
 I brush up the brows and add two tiny little brush-like lines in the roots at the front.
 Get a product that has a waxy, angled pencil on one end to avoid hard lines and a spoolie on the other end.
 I love Hourglass Arch Brow Sculpting Pencil.”